 If you have a Medicare Advantage plan through HealthPartners, your plan includes prescription drug coverage (

-Our individual Medicare Advantage plans use our Formulary I drug list.
+Our individual Medicare Advantage plans use Formulary I. The formulary was last updated 2/2023

 Looking for something else?
 On